How To Make The Most Of Social Media As A Motor Trader

 How To Deal With Complaints

 There’s no right or wrong way to deal with complaints posted on your motor trade business’ social media sites.
 Addressing complaints isn’t easy and it depends on what platform you do it, but remember to remain diplomatic and professional.
-On Facebook it can look good if you respond to complaints posted on your wall, but replying to Tweets actively brings attention to the complaint.
+On Facebook it can look good if you respond to complaints posted on your wall, but there is always the option to turn off the review section of your Facebook page.
+Replying to Tweets actively brings attention to the complaint as every time a tweet is responded too, it repeats it on a person’s feed activity.
 It’s up to you how you deal with them, but remember not to get into an argument, as this will look unprofessional.

 When To Post Things

-Every audience is different, but generally the best times to post on weekdays are in the mornings between 7am and 9am, at lunch time, and in the evenings between 6pm and 9pm.
-However weekends are a little bit unpredictable, and it may take more time to get things right.
+Every audience is different, but generally the best times to post on weekdays are in the mornings between 7am and 9am, 11am and 1pm, and in the evenings between 6pm and 9pm.
+However, weekends are a little bit unpredictable, and it may take more time to get things right.
 It’s best to experiment with different times and note down when your posts get more traction.
 Facebook and Twitter both offer insights and stats that can help you determine when your audience is most active.

 How Do You Get Posts Noticed?